 September 11, 2008 | 1:26 amJewish Teens Beaten in Paris Attack

 Three Jewish teenagers were attacked in the same Paris district where another Jewish teen was beaten severely in June.

-November 2, 2006 | 7:00 pmJewish groups annually look to The Chronicle of Philanthropy's list of top 400 fundraising organizations to see how well Jewish philanthropy is doing.
+November 2, 2006 | 7:00 pmJewish groups annually look to The Chronicle of Philanthropy's list of top 400 fundraising organizations the way the business world looks to the Forbes Fortune 500 list -- to see how well Jewish philanthropy is doing.

 August 20, 2006 | 8:00 pmWhen the Righteous Persons Foundation, created and financed by Steven Spielberg, announced earlier this month that it was giving $1 million for relief efforts in Israel, including $250,000 to The Jewish Federation of Greater Los Angeles crisis fund, the impact went beyond the...

 Andrea Bronfman, a giant in the world of Jewish philanthropy, was killed Monday when a car struck her while she was walking her dog in Manhattan.
 She was 60 years old.